olivia-leach/tic-tac-toe/README.md

 -   Clean up js files (get rid of redundant code)
 -   Add cross-device functionality for 2 players
--   Be able to click on an old game in the game history table and rewatch game play, or continue an unfinished game
+-   Be able to click on an old game in the game history table and re-watch game play, or continue an unfinished game
--   Draw line to show row/column/diagnol that won
+-   Draw line to show row/column/diagonal that won
 -   Animate drawing of X's and O's
 -   Change pointer to be image of X or O when mouse hovers over board